Integrable Massless and Massive Fermions: Integrable massless fermions

-Shastry discovered in the course of studying the integrability of the Hubbard model that the $R$-matrix of a free fermionic integrable model like the XY chain satisfies in addition to the YBE another constraint, which he called the decorated star-triangle relation \cite{ShastryDYBE}.
-Later, it was also referred to as the DYBE, which became known to be equivalent to the YBE if the $R$-matrix has the conjugation symmetry \cite{RmatforHubbard,fusion} with $C_j^2=1$.
-In the case of the free fermion chain, the conjugation is naturally given by $C_j=2n_j-1=2c_j^\dagger c_j-1$.
-Using this symmetry, Shastry's DYBE (in the braided form) can be equivalently written as So, \eqref{eq:YBE} and \eqref{eq:DYBE} can be considered as the two independent constraints.
-Since our goal is to obtain an integrability condition on the local Hamiltonian without the knowledge of $C_j$, we will work with \eqref{eq:YBE} and \eqref{eq:DYBE}.
+Shastry discovered in the course of studying the integrability of the Hubbard model that the $R$-matrix of the integrable XX chain satisfies in addition to the YBE another equation, which he dubbed the decorated `star-triangle relation' by a common abuse of terminology \cite{ShastryDYBE}.
+Later, it was correctly referred to as the DYBE, which became known to be equivalent to the YBE if the $R$-matrix has the symmetry \cite{RmatforHubbard,fusion} with $\Theta_j^2=1$.
+Motivated by its action on the rapidity variable, $\Theta_j$ will be called the time reversal operator (TRO) acting on site $j$ in the following sections, where its meaning become more and more intuitive.
+In the case of the free fermion chain, the TRO is naturally given by $\Theta_j=2n_j-1=2c_j^\dagger c_j-1$.
+Using the TRS, Shastry's DYBE (in the braided form) can be equivalently written as So, \eqref{eq:YBE} and \eqref{eq:DYBE} can be considered as the two independent constraints.
+Since our first goal is to obtain an integrability condition on the local Hamiltonian without the knowledge its TRO, we will work with \eqref{eq:YBE} and \eqref{eq:DYBE}.
 Like the YBE, which has a graphical notation as shown in Fig.~\ref{fig:YBE} (a), the DYBE may also be diagrammatically represented by Fig.~\ref{fig:YBE} (b).

-\subsection{Iterative Solution of the \texorpdfstring{$R$-matrix}{R-matrix}}
+\subsection{Iterative solution of the \texorpdfstring{$R$-matrix}{R-matrix}}

 The $R$-matrix has the series expansion in terms of the spectral parameter with $\check{R}_{12}^{(0)}=1$, and $\check{R}_{12}^{(1)}=h_{12}+e$, where $e$ is a constant shift of the energy density.
 The unitarity condition constrains even order terms in the expansion \eqref{eq:Rmat} to be including the second order term $\check{R}_{12}^{(2)}=(h_{12}+e)^2$.
-The terms proportional to $\lambda \mu^2$ in \eqref{eq:YBE} and \eqref{eq:DYBE} give respectively The former is the well-known Reshetikhin condition for fundamental integrable model with `relativistic' $R$-matrices of the difference form \cite{Kulish:1982aa}, while the latter is an additional condition that is satisfied by free fermionic integrable models.
+The terms proportional to $\lambda \mu^2$ in \eqref{eq:YBE} and \eqref{eq:DYBE} give respectively The former is the well-known Reshetikhin condition for integrable model with relativistic $R$-matrices \cite{Kulish:1982aa}, while the latter is an additional condition that is satisfied by integrable massless fermions.